 - Line two baking sheets with parchment.

-- In a medium bowl, sift together flour, ground ginger, cinnamon, cloves, nutmeg, and cocoa.
+- In a medium bowl, whisk together flour, ground ginger, cinnamon, cloves, nutmeg, and cocoa.

-- In another bowl beat butter and grated ginger.
+- In another bowl beat butter and grated ginger (if using).

 - Add brown sugar; beat until combined.
 Add molasses; beat until combined.